i5hi/rust-mobile/part1.md

 Instead of relying on these libraries to provide ffi support out of the box, we can create our own custom use cases that combines libraries and finally wraps IO as a `CString`.

 Notice that just as the function `mnemonic` converts the `length` input CString input into a native rust type `len`, in `test_mnemonic`,the output `mnemonic_ptr` of the function `mnemonic` is converted into a native rust type `mnemonic_native`.
-When working with `CStrings` on the input side, we use an `unsafe` block to extract the value from a pointer* which could potentially be a null and break rust rules.
+When working with `CString` on the input side, we use an `unsafe` block to extract the value from a pointer* which could potentially be a null and break rust rules.

 Once you get around the verbosity of it, its not all that intense.